nconder/Azure-VPN-Point-to-Site-Standard-RAS-Client/README.md

 Auto start VPN at boot

-Auto reconnect VPN when disconnected
+Auto reconnect VPN when on disconnected event